Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 ![Tab with dashlets](../../Assets/Screenshots/DataHub/Overview/TabDashlets.png "[[Tab with dashlets]")

-1. Select the tab of the dashboard to which you want to remove a dashlet.
+1. Select the tab of the dashboard from which you want to remove a dashlet.
   The selected dashboard tab is displayed.

 2. Click the ![Settings](../../Assets/Icons/Settings01.png "[Settings]") (Settings) button in the upper right corner.